eren-the-coder/eren-the-coder/README.md

 I currently focus on building **web and mobile applications**.

-I'm fascinated by **artificial intelligence** and the idea of creating smart, high-impact apps.
+I'm fascinated by **artificial intelligence** and the idea of creating robust, smart and high-impact apps.
 <!-- My long-term goal is to contribute to cutting-edge apps that help people in their daily lives. -->

 Outside of coding, I'm interested in technology and otaku culture.